IBM/watson-continuous-learning-on-db2/README.md

 ![Violations predictor](doc/source/images/23.png)

 You'll then be asked to choose your data asset.
-Use the radio button to select the CSV file you just created, named `Violations On-Premise_shaped.csv`, and click **Next**.
+Use the radio button to select the CSV file you just created, named `Violations On-Premises_shaped.csv`, and click **Next**.

 ![Shaped data](doc/source/images/24.png)